Author: Deepak Chopra, M.D.

 Through meditation we can experience our silent self beyond our thoughts and emotions.
 This is our internal reference point for equilibrium.
 From here we can create a desired outcome.
 To restore balance in our life, meditation must be an essential ingredient.

 It is also important to support this with balanced activity in the basic areas of diet, exercise, and sleep.
+While some of these meditation exercises do not require any, we recommend our simple and effective meditation accessories for beginners.

 Assuming these fundamental balancing components are in place, I would offer an additional exercise to specifically address what to do in the face of intense anxiety and fear.